Omir85/python-chess/README.md

 - King must not have already moved
 - Castling rook must not have already moved
 - Castling cannot be performed if any of the squares between the rook and the king are under attack (cannot castle through a check)

+Draw rules:
+- Repeat moves 3 times
+- Only the kings remain on the board
+-- Extension: Insufficient material
+- No piece captured and no pawn advanced after 50 moves

 Unspoken rule:
 - Kings cannot touch